Factral/sentia-backend-public/README.md

-# sentia-backend-public
+# sentIA-backend

-sentia backend public version
+backend with fastapi and firebase as database